Olaminiyi/Deploy-to-Kubernetes-with-Terraform-CI-CD/README.md

 ### CI/CD Pipeline deployment to kubernetes with terraform

 In this project we are going configure a CI/CD pipeline that deploys to kubernetes using jenkins.
 Our Infrastructure will be provision by terraform on AWS.
-Let's explain some of the tools we are using in this project
+Let's explain some of the tools we are using in this project.

  [CI/CD](https://www.synopsys.com/glossary/what-is-cicd.html) stand for continuous integration and continuous delivery/continuous deployment.
 In very simple terms, CI is a modern software development practice in which incremental code changes are made frequently and reliably.
 Jenkins is a good and popular CI/CD tools that will be using in this project.